-C) Safeguarding training for staff in regulated activity includes:
+C) Safeguarding training for staff and others in regulated activity includes:

-- On induction to read and understand: this policy; part 1 (or where judged appropriate for staff who do not work directly with children Annex A of KCSIE); the staff code of conduct; behaviour and anti-bullying policies; whistleblowing policy; the RSHE policy; procedures for dealing with missing children; the online safety policy. - The 'Blue Card' (accessed via the shared QR code) identifying the DSL and members of her team provided on induction. - Specific directions to key parts of policies and guidance including: Prevent, FGM, youth produced sexual imagery; and any matters regarded as higher risk for College pupils. - Specific training on mental and physical health and emotional wellbeing. - Practical guidance relating to: - o reporting disclosures, allegations, and low-level concerns; - o ensuring confidentiality including not contacting parents without the express authority of the safeguarding team; - o dealing with bullying, sexual violence, and harassment of all kinds; - o supporting vulnerable pupils including those with SEND and LGBT+; - o the actions to be taken when pupils go missing; - o safeguarding pupils in boarding houses. - Updates for all as required regarding any changes to policies and guidance.
+- On induction to read and understand: this policy; part 1 (or where judged appropriate for staff who do not work directly with children Annex A of KCSIE); the staff code of conduct; behaviour and anti-bullying policies; whistleblowing policy; the RSHE policy; procedures for dealing with missing children; the online safety policy. - The Blue Card" (accessed via the shared QR code) identifying the DSL and members of her team provided on induction. - Specific directions to key parts of policies and guidance including: Prevent, FGM, youth produced sexual imagery; and any matters regarded as higher risk for College pupils. - Specific training on mental and physical health and emotional wellbeing. - Practical guidance relating to: - o reporting disclosures, allegations, and low-level concerns;

-Occasionally, some pupils will work with other children in a voluntary capacity in offsite settings.
+- o understanding the threshold for harm as determined by the local authority; - o ensuring confidentiality including not contacting parents without the express authority of the safeguarding team; - o dealing with bullying, sexual violence, and harassment of all kinds; - o supporting vulnerable pupils including those with SEND and LGBT+; - o the actions to be taken when pupils go missing; - o safeguarding pupils in boarding houses. - Updates for all as required regarding any changes to policies and guidance. - Occasionally, some pupils will work with other children in a voluntary capacity in offsite settings.
 The DSL will deliver appropriate training before they begin and a record of their attendance is kept.
 The same arrangement applies to the JCR.